getdish/dish/docs/plan.md

 1. Get the app working on iOS ASAP and released to app store
 2. In parallel, have a strategy + implement content marketing

-Everything else here is mostly mapping out the above two things.

 ---

 A note on business:

 We need to raise money.

-To do that, we need to build a tiny but sexy rocket, then launch it successfully and show we are competent tiny-sexy-rocket-builders-and-launchers.
+To do that, we need to build a tiny but sexy rocket, and launch it successfully, showing were competent tiny-sexy-rocket-builders-and-launchers.

 We *don't* need to:

-1. Launch across many platforms
+1. Launch on many platforms
 2. Launch in many cities or places
 3. Have the newest technology (but do want some)
-4. Have clean code
-5. Solve hard technical problems first
+4. Have clean code or solve hard technical problems

-It's a position I haven't been in in a while, it's a lot different than the strategy (post raise or bootstrapped) somewhat, but not entirely.

 Why do we need to raise?
-Because we're aiming at Yelp and really at a lot of companies (Eater, Michelin, Google/AppleMaps), and there's simply no way we get anwhere close to that on $200k.
+Because we're aiming at Yelp!
+And really at a lot of companies (Eater, Google), and there's simply no way we get anwhere close to that on $200k.

-So, we gotta raise.

-My goal is always to preserve as much equity as possible for the us, and I always advocate for doing things leaner than I think many in the valley would, so we'll do that.
+The goal is always to preserve as much equity as possible for the us, and I always advocate for doing things lean, so we have to treat the raise as being not-for-sure.
+I don't think we can get "ramen profitable" until much later, but open to ideas.
+But that puts even more pressure on us needing to get some good numbers.
+Hockey sticks!

 ---

 Zooming out

-Since I'm writing a big ol' document, here's section on perspective.
+Since I'm writing a whole thing, a section on perspective.

 I don't want much.
-Don't want to run a big company, work ourselves to the bone, achieve fame, etc.

-I want is to be able to tackle things at the intersection of interesting work and real world problems - with freedom, creativity, in a nice environment.
+What I do want is to be able to tackle things at the intersection of interesting work and real world problems and *enjoy the ride* - in a free way, with creativity, in a nice environment.

-Lets aim to enjoy this venture.

-We can still be about as ruthless, frugal, passionate, efficient, etc as many.
-But happiness and enjoyment are key parts of ensuring your machine is efficient.
+We can still be just about as ruthless, frugal, passionate, efficient, etc as many, but let work smarter and use happiness and low cortisol levels as a productivity secret.

-Lets:

-- Keeping the team small, focused, distraction-free
+- Keep the team small by being flexible and persistent
-- Surprise each other by quietly getting things done, well
+- Surprise each other by quietly getting things done in the "next hardest area"
-- Finding great collaborators who bring fresh ideas
-- Let people work in a way makes them comfy so long as we can be effective
+- Keep things quiet generally so we can all focus

 ---